IHS Towers

-IHS Towers is one of the largest independent owners, operators and developers of shared communications infrastructure in the world, with operations across Africa and Latin America.
-It is the fifth-largest independent multinational tower company in the world.
+IHS Towers is one of the largest independent owners, operators and developers of shared communications infrastructure in the world, with operations across Africa.
+It is one of the largest independent multinational tower companies in the world.
+In 2026, MTN Group agreed to acquire the company, excluding its Latin America operations.

 Operations

 Founded by Sam Darwish in Lagos, Nigeria, in 2001, IHS specializes in building and operating communication infrastructure throughout emerging markets.
-The company launched colocation services in 2009, and had acquired MTN’s tower portfolios in Côte d’Ivoire, Cameroon, Zambia and Rwanda by 2014.
+The company launched colocation services in 2009, and had acquired MTN’s tower portfolios in Ivory Coast, Cameroon, Zambia and Rwanda by 2014.

 Following the completion of a sale and leaseback agreement with the mobile network operator Zain in Kuwait, and the acquisition of Cell Site Solutions in February 2020, IHS Towers expanded beyond Africa, operating across three continents.
-It is one of the world’s fastest growing tower operators, owning and managing over 39,000 towers in 8 countries, including Cameroon, Cote d’Ivoire, Nigeria, Rwanda, South Africa, Zambia in Africa; and Brazil, Colombia in Latin America.
-The company sold its 70% stake in IHS Kuwait to Zain Group in 2024.
+The company owns and manages approximately 28,000 towers in 5 countries, including Cameroon, Ivory Coast, Nigeria, South Africa and Zambia.
+The company sold its 70% stake in IHS Kuwait to Zain Group in 2024 and completed the sale of its Rwanda operations to Paradigm in October 2025.
+In May 2026, the company completed the sale of I-Systems, its Latam fiber business, and in August 2026 it sold its Latam tower operations in Brazil and Colombia.

 IHS was listed on the NYSE in October 2021 in what was noted as the largest U.S. listing of a company with an African heritage.